CoronaNetDataScience/corona_index/README.md

 Kubinec et al. "Statistically Validated Indices for COVID-19 Public Health Policies."

+## Indices

+The estimated values for each index are in the `indices` folder.
+They are available as both R RDS files and as CSV files.
+The files are of the type `INDEX_time_data` and `INDEX_time_data_scaled`, where the scaled version has a minimum value of 0 and a maximum value of 100, and the unscaled version has the original standardized model estimates.
+The scaled data are the data type used in the paper linked above.
+Each file has four columns:

+- `med_est`: the posterior median estimate (most likely value)
+- `high_est`: the 95% posterior quantile (upper uncertainty interval)
+- `low_est`: the 5% posterior quantile (the lower uncertainty interval)
+- `sd_est`: the standard deviation of the posterior estimate

+To incorporate measurement uncertainty, it is advisable to estimate models for `med_est`, `high_est`, and `low_est` to see if measurement error affects substantive results.
+The `sd_est` field can be used to directly incorporate measurement error via errors-in-variables models.

+To identify a particular index, the `INDEX` codes are as follows:

+- `biz`: Business Restrictions
+- `sd`: Social Distancing Policies
+- `hr`: Health Resources
+- `hm2`: Health Monitoring
+- `school`: School Restrictions
+- `mask`: Mask Policies

+The file `all_indices.csv` has all of the indices appended by row with an additional column `Index` to identify each index.

+## Indicators

+In addition, the original indicators are available in the `coronanet` folder.
+Each indexes' indicators are in a separate file, `index_long_model_INDEX.rds`, where `INDEX` is a relevant code as in the list above.
+The files are in long form with one row for each policy - country combination, and the indicators are listed in the `item` column.
+Each index file also includes all of the Oxford CGRT data used in estimation, along with two additional fields: `man1` - `man3` and `voluntary`, which reflect the level of policy enforcement for CoronaNet data (i.e., `voluntary=1` if the policy did not have mandatory compliance).

+## R Code

 The R code files are as follows:

 -   `ag_dataset.R`: Loads the original CoronaNet and OxCGRT data, creates a wide version of the CoronaNet dataset and merges in the OxCGRT indicators.
 Creates one dataset for each index type.